osandov/blktests/Documentation/running-tests.md

 RUN_ZONED_TESTS=1
 ```

+### NVMe test parameterizing

+The NVMe tests can be additionally parameterized via environment variables.

+- nvme_trtype: 'loop' (default), 'tcp', 'rdma' and 'fc'
+  Run the tests with the given transport.

 ### Running nvme-rdma nvmeof-mp srp tests

 Most of these tests will use the rdma_rxe (soft-RoCE) driver by default.
 The siw (soft-iWARP) driver is also supported.